medic/cht-docs/content/en/apps/guides/hosting/4.x/data-migration.md

 cd ~/couchdb-migration/
 docker-compose run couch-migration move-node
 ```
-e) Verify that the migration was successful
+w) Run the `veryfy` command to check whether the migration was successful.
 ```shell
 docker-compose run couch-migration verify
 ```
-If all checks pass, proceed with starting CHT-Core 4.x, using the same environment variables you saved in `~/couchdb-single/.env`.
+If all checks pass, you should see a message `Migration verification passed`.
+It is then safe to proceed with starting CHT-Core 4.x, using the same environment variables you saved in `~/couchdb-single/.env`.

 #### Multi node